flatironinstitute/disBatch/Readme.md

 `-r` uses the status file of a previous run to determine what tasks to run during this disBatch invocation.
 Only those tasks that haven't yet run (or with `-R`, those that haven't run or did but returned a non-0 exit code) are run this time.
 By default, the numeric task identifier and the text of the command are used to determine if a current task is the same as one found in the status file. `--force-resume` restricts the comparison to just the numeric identifier.

-`--kvsserver`, `--taskcommand`, and `--taskserver` implement advance functionality (placing disBatch in an existing shared key store context and allowing for a programmatic rather than textual task interface).
+`--kvsserver`, `--taskcommand`, and `--taskserver` implement advanced functionality (placing disBatch in an existing shared key store context and allowing for a programmatic rather than textual task interface).
 Contact the authors for more details.

 ### Status file